mevensson/conways-game-of-life-refactoring/README.md

 This is a Java refactoring practice project.
 It is a *Conway's-game-of-life-on-command-line-program*.
 The production code is hard to read and hard to maintain, weighing in on around 500 LOC.

-It is written in such a way, that it really needs some refactoring.
+It is written in such a way that it really needs some refactoring.
 Feature by feature has been added without ever improving on the existing code base.
 Real world bad practice&trade;.

 Luckily this project has a quite god test suite of jUnit4 tests.
 Further, the test cases do test the GameOfLife program as a whole, so the internal design of the production code is not locked down by the test cases.
 Very handy when the production code is a mess.